dendibakh/perf-book/chapters/7-Overview-Of-Performance-Analysis-Tools/7-3 Apple Instruments.md

 The second step is to set the profiling target.
 To do that, click and hold the name of an application (marked \circled{2} in Figure @fig:InstrumentsView) and choose the one you're interested in.
 Set the arguments and environment variables if needed.
 Now, you're ready to start the collection; press the red target icon \circled{1}.

 *Instruments* shows a timeline and constantly updates statistics about the running application.
 Once the program finishes, Instruments will display the results like those shown in Figure @fig:InstrumentsView.
 The compilation took 7.3 seconds and we can see how the volume of events changed over time.
-For example, branch mispredictions become more pronounced towards the end of the runtime.
+For example, the number of executed branch instructions and mispredictions increased towards the end of the runtime.
 You can zoom in to that interval on the timeline to examine the functions involved.

 The bottom panel shows numerical statistics.
 To inspect the hotspots similar to Intel VTune's bottom-up view, select *Profile* in the menu \circled{3}, then click the *Call Tree* menu \circled{4} and check the *Invert Call Tree* box.
 This is exactly what we did in Figure @fig:InstrumentsView.